10 Reusable Products To Replace Common Household Goods

 Stainless Steel Water Bottle

-Fill up a reusable water bottle before you leave the house for the day, and refill at water fountains, via the filtered water at soda fountains in restaurants and convenient stores, or the refrigerator water filter at your office.
-This will save you money and protect the environment by ensuring you don't purchase disposable plastic water bottles to quench your thirst.
+Fill up a reusable water bottle before you leave the house for the day, then refill it later at water fountains, soda fountains in restaurants and convenient stores, or the refrigerator water filter at your office.
+This will save you money and leave fewer disposable plastic water bottles in circulation, which protects the environment.
 YETI is a reputable brand that keeps your drinks as cold or hot as science allows.
-Think it's okay to leave a plastic water bottle in your car?
-Well, it's not!
-Here's why.
+Think it’s okay to leave a plastic water bottle in your car?
+Well, it’s not!
+Here’s why.

 Rechargeable Crank Flashlight

 Keep batteries out of landfills by switching to a rechargeable flashlight.
-This option features a hand crank that permits lighting for 8 minutes by cranking for just 1 minute.
-It's also solar powered, so you can get powered up the eco-friendly way, avoiding plug-in chargings.
+It’s powered by a hand crank; one minute of cranking produces eight minutes of lighting.
+It’s also solar powered, avoiding plug-in charging.
 Get green with these 10 inexpensive upgrades for a more sustainable home.

 Reusable Shopping Bags

-Plastic shopping bags from the grocery store are so wasteful (and are banned in some places), not to mention terrible for the environment, including marine life.
-Sea turtles, marine mammals and fish confuse the bags with prey, resulting in the bags filling up their stomach or digestive tracts.
-This can result in malnutrition and starvation.
+Plastic shopping bags from the grocery store are so wasteful they’re banned in some places, not to mention terrible for the environment.
+Dumped into oceans, fish and other marine life often mistake the bags for prey.
+The plastic clogs their stomach or digestive tracts, leading to malnutrition and starvation.
 Avoid harming the planet by choosing reusable shopping bags to carry your groceries and other items.
-Here's how to make your reusable grocery bags sturdier.
+Here’s how to make your reusable grocery bags sturdier.

 Reusable Compost Bags

-If you're composting, you're already living a life of less waste than many others.
-Take your green game to the next level by investing in these reusable compost bags that are made from a quality outdoor fabric designed to withstand the harsh conditions of inclement weather and the changing seasons.
+If you’re composting, you’re already living a life of less waste.
+Take your green game to the next level by investing in these reusable compost bags, made from a quality outdoor fabric designed to withstand the harsh conditions of inclement weather and changing seasons.
 The fabric mesh is breathable, which ensures no vinegar or rotten egg smell.
 If you want to compost, you should also try this DIY compost barrel tumbler.